Mirus Countdown Timer Setup

-Use of a countdown timer in HarvestMaster software is to help the combine operator get a consistent clean out time after harvesting each plot.
+Use of a countdown timer in HarvestMaster software helps the combine operator get a consistent clean out time after harvesting each plot.
 This timer can be different for each combine, and different for each location that the same combine harvests.
 The reason the timer is different from combine to combine depends on how quickly grain can get through the threshing parts of the combine.
 The next variable is how efficient the clean grain delivery system is to the HarvestMaster weigh system.
 The combine has to be well maintained to get grain delivered quickly to the weight system.
 Grain moisture, type, and the weight of the plots being harvested is another factor on how long it takes grain to get to the weight system.

 Countdown Timer Setup

-- While opening up field use border plots planted the length of the field to set countdown timer.
+- While opening up field, use border plots planted the length of the field to set countdown timer.

 - Border plots should be a Hybrid/Variety that is typically grown in the area.

-- Get combine and HarvestMaster software into plot harvest mode.
+- Get combine and HarvestMaster software into Plot Harvest mode.

 - Watch the grain flowing into the GrainGage.

 - Stop your timer once the flow of grain has stopped (or an acceptable about of loss / carryover is reached).